-8.1 Sustainable Forest Licence (SFL), Algonquin Park Forestry Agreement (APFA)
+8.1 Sustainable Forest Licence (SFL), Algonquin Park Forestry Agreement (APFA).

-To review compliance with the terms and conditions of the specific SFL or the Algonquin Park Forestry Agreement.
+To review compliance with the terms and conditions of the specific SFL or the APFA.

-Previous IFA action plans and status report items relevant to MNRF require review, in addition to those relevant to the SFL or Agreement holder.
+Previous IFA reports, action plans, progress towards the completion of actions as reported in annual reports and status reports prepared under previous versions of the IFAPP relevant to MNRF require review, in addition to those relevant to the SFL or Agreement holder.

-The Algonquin Park Forestry Agreement is similar to an SFL but defines terms and conditions regarding operations in the park.
+The APFA is similar to an SFL but defines terms and conditions regarding operations in the park.
 Harvest operations are done under a Forest Resource Licence issued under section 27 of the Crown Forest Sustainability Act and the Agreement is with the Algonquin Forestry Authority.

-Terms and conditions common to SFLs and/or the Agreement have been summarized as separate criteria.
-Where a condition is previously addressed in this audit protocol by another criteria/procedure the cross reference has been shown.
+Terms and conditions common to SFLs and/or the Agreement have been summarized as separate audit criteria.
+Where a condition is previously addressed in this audit protocol by another audit criteria/procedure the cross reference has been shown.

 Review the SFL or Agreement, including all amendments, to determine the actual wording of conditions applicable to the specific SFL or the park.
-If conditions are not included in the SFL or Agreement, then specific criteria that correspond to these conditions are not to be used.
-SFLs may also include conditions that may not be listed in this criterion that are relevant to the period of the audit; if so, these conditions are to be assessed.
+If conditions are not included in the SFL or Agreement, then specific audit criteria that correspond to these conditions are not to be assessed.
+SFLs may also include conditions that may not be listed in this audit criterion that are relevant to the period of the audit; if so, these conditions are to be assessed.